 The copper personality tends to accumulate copper easily.
 Copper can function as a psychological defense mechanism.
 It causes one to detach slightly from reality.
 This provides relief from stress for the sensitive individual.
 It works well as long as the copper does not become too high.
 Very high copper can cause a psychotic break from reality, a type of schizophrenia.

 Case History of schizophrenia.
 An 18-year old schizophrenic patient had a hair copper level of 41 mg% (normal is 2.5 mg%).
 She hallucinated and attempted suicide twice while in the Scottsdale Camelback Mental Hospital.
-When her copper was brought back into the normal range with a Mineral Power program, her symptoms disappeared and she has remained well ever since.
+When her copper was brought back into the normal range with a Myers Detox Protocol, her symptoms disappeared and she has remained well ever since.

 Copper and other food cravings.
 Copper-toxic individuals may also be drawn to sweets or salty foods due to adrenal insufficiency.
 Some sea salt is often beneficial.
 Sweets, including fruit juices, provide a temporary lift but may worsen the condition.